 Are you screening your prospective employees for these skills?

 Tech-savviness and language proficiency often top the list of the most desirable qualities of customer support reps.
-Indeed, these are the same things that call center managers look for as they aim to build a stellar support team.
-But as we zone in on these qualities alone, are we overlooking equally critical customer service skills?
+These are the same things that call center managers look for as they aim to build a stellar support team.
+But as we focus on these qualities alone, are we overlooking equally critical customer service skills?

 No one can deny that your staff’s competence (or lack of it) determines the quality of the customer experience.
-That’s why many brands continuously empower their frontline agents.
 By ensuring that employees are equipped with the knowledge, tools, and capabilities they need, they can meet—even surpass—customers’ standards for excellent support.

 In the field of customer support, humility is defined as one’s ability to always put a customers’ needs ahead of your own.
 This means being ready to recognize one’s own mistakes and consistently finding ways to improve the customer experience.
 The thing is, not everyone is cut out for a support job.
 Here, employees must have a service-oriented mindset.
 Cultivating this quality among your contact center reps can help you promote a customer-centric culture.